havarunner/havarunner/README.md

 concurrently.
 From this understanding you might gain valuable insights into the architectural problems of the system.

-As a corollary of the above arguments, the `because` attribute of the `@RunSequentially` annotation is mandatory.
+As a corollary of the above argument, the `because` attribute of the `@RunSequentially` annotation is mandatory.
 The attribute asks you to leave a helpful hint to the programmers who will be working with the test in the future.
 If a system does not support concurrency, it is often difficult to find out the